GRIFFITH YOUNG

 Can I retire if I am paying alimony?

 The state does not expect you to work until death just to support your ex.
 However, the court will certainly consider your age at retirement and other reasons.
 Generally, retiring at 65 or later is considered reasonable, and you can request a modification.
-In some professions, an earlier retirement age might be normal, such as manual labor or firefighters.
+In some professions, an earlier retirement age might be normal, such as manual labor or firefighting.
 But early retirement will receive judicial scrutiny, so work with an attorney if you are paying support and thinking about finally retiring.

 What happens if my ex declines to pay spousal support?